ToasterUwU/overwatch-bot/assets/ACCOUNT_LINKER/link_account.md

 ## Telling the Bot who you are

 1. Select the Platform you play on from the first Dropdown
-2. Select the Region Server you connect to from the second one
-3. Press the Button
+2. Press the Button
-4. Enter your name in the Popup window (With #, numbers, and correct capitalization)
+3. Enter your name in the Popup window (With #, numbers, and correct capitalization, you cannot use the name shown in the game itself, that one is always all uppercase, like TOASTERUWU, even tho my name is ToasterUwU.
+Use the one from the battle.net launcher or the battle.net website)
-5. Press the Popup windows button to confirm
+4. Press the Popup windows button to confirm

 # What are the automatic Overwatch Roles?